dsc-courses/practice.dsc40a.com/problems/sp23-midterm2/sp23-midterm2-q06.md

 $$P(\overline{A}|(A \cup B)) = \dfrac{P(B)}{P(A)+P(B)}$$

 There are several correct approaches to this problem.
-The simplest one comes from using the definition of conditional probability to write
+The simplest one comes from using the definition of conditional probability to write:

 $$P(\overline{A}|(A \cup B)) = \dfrac{P(\overline{A}\cap (A \cup B))}{P(A \cup B)}$$
 To evaluate the numerator, notice that since $A$ and $B$ are disjoint, any outcome that is not in $A$ but is in the union of $A$ and $B$ ($A$ or $B$) must be in $B$.
 The Venn diagram shown below illustrates this.
 Therefore, we can simplify this as